 Housing costs in Groton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Groton is a decidedly white-collar town, with fully 88.43% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Groton is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Groton who work in management occupations (15.32%), computer science and math (9.45%), and teaching (8.91%).

 Also of interest is that Groton has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.51% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Groton telecommute to their jobs.
+Overall, about 14.69% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Groton in 2010 was $49,398, which is wealthy relative to Massachusetts and the nation.
-This equates to an annual income of $197,592 for a family of four.
+The per capita income in Groton in 2018 was $59,674, which is wealthy relative to Massachusetts and the nation.
+This equates to an annual income of $238,696 for a family of four.